zaidalyafeai/Notebooks/README.md

 ## Sketcher

 Create a simple app to recognize 100 drawings from the quickdraw dataset.
 A simple CNN model is created and served to deoploy in the browser to create a sketch recognizer app.

+## QuickDraw10
+In this notebook we provide QuickDraw10 as an alternative for MNIST.
+A script is provided to download and load a preprocessed dataset for 10 classes with training and testing split.
+Also, a simple CNN model is implemented for training and testing.